 It is also useful as a barrier to stop the ball from disappearing into the distance and someone getting the short straw of having to chase it and bring it back.

 A net is useful not just to stop the ball when a goal has been scored but also clearly show the ball has passed between the goalposts and not missed on either side on the outside of the post.

-There have been many times where I’ve been playing with friends and we’ve not had access to a net and when someone shoots and the ball travels at speed just past the post there’s always a debate over whether the ball has gone inside or outside of the goalpost.
+There have been many times when I’ve been playing with friends, and we’ve not had access to a net, and when someone shoots, and the ball travels at speed just past the post, there’s always a debate over whether the ball has gone inside or outside of the goalpost.

 The corner flag is there to clearly show where the boundary of the field is.

 When a player is running at speed or is distracted by another player, they will be able to see the corner flag with their peripheral vision much more easily than they would notice the line markings on the floor.

 An interesting fact about the corner flag is that if the ball hits it and rebounds back onto the field of play, then the game carries on rather than stopping for a set-piece.

 Just because it may have been going out before it hit, the flag doesn’t mean it did go out.

 The corner flag also marks the location where a corner kick is taken from.